Zhong-Lab-UCSD/HiFislides/README.md

 The data processing is performed separately with two shell scripts for library 1 of spatial barcodes and library 2 of HiFi-Slide read pairs:

-- **`spatial_barcode_processing.sh`**: step 1 below.
-The output files from this are saved into a folder named `flowcell_ID`.
+- **`spatial_barcode_processing.sh`**: The output files from this are saved into a folder named `flowcell_ID`.
 The entire log of this workflow with the executed commands and the timestamps is saved into a file named `flowcell_ID.log`
-- **`HiFi_processing_pipeline.sh`**: steps 2-8 below.
+- **`HiFi_processing_pipeline.sh`**: steps 1-8 below.
 The output files from this are saved into a folder named `sample_name`.
 The entire log of this workflow with the executed commands and the timestamps is saved into a file named `sample_name.log`.

-## 1. Deduplication of spatial barcodes (L1R1) and BWA index creation
+## Deduplication of spatial barcodes (L1R1) and BWA index creation

+This step is related to the flowcell library (library 1).
+It is independendent on the HiFi-Slide library.

 ```
 flowcell_type="NextSeq"
 flowcell="AAAL33WM5"